A multigrid scheme for 3D Monge-Amp\`ere equations: Numerical examples

 such that an exact solution is

 \textbf{Example 3.} Let $\Omega=(0,1)^2$.
 Choose

 such that an exact solution is

 For simplicity, we combine the results of Examples 1, 2, and 3 in Tables \ref{Ex_T1_2dA} and \ref{Ex_T1_2dB}.
 The CPU times manifest the desired linear time complexity of our FMG-FAS algorithm.
 The non-smoothness of the solution in Examples~2 and~3 degrade the second-order accuracy of the approximations to $O(h^{3/2})$ and $O(h^{1/2})$, respectively.
-Our algorithm seems to be able to effectively and efficiently handle this type of mildly singular solution. {It also shows that the red-black ordering has slightly better approximation accuracy as well as superior computational efficiency due to the faster vectorization in MATLAB implementation.} According to our numerical experiments, for strongly singular solutions (not even in $H^2(\Omega)$), additional FAS V-cycle iterations may be needed as the mesh is refined.
-In that case, the deterioration of our algorithm is associated with the possible failure of the corresponding finite difference approximations, which are not provable convergent, and can break down in the singular case.
+Our algorithm seems to be able to effectively and efficiently handle this type of mildly singular solution. {It also shows that the red-black ordering has slightly better approximation accuracy as well as superior computational efficiency due to the faster vectorization in MATLAB implementation.}

+{Although we notice in our numerical experiments that only one iteration is sufficient to obtain the same approximation errors in infinity norm, for singular solutions (not even in $H^2(\Omega)$), additional FAS V-cycle iterations may be needed (e.g. in Example 3) to fulfill the given stopping criterion based on residual norm reduction in discrete $L_2$ norm.
+Nevertheless, in all non-degenerate ($f>0$) examples we considered, we recovered linear computational complexity as the mesh was refined.
+In the fully degenerate setting ($f=0$), the ellipticity of the PDE breaks down, and the multigrid approach may become less effective in accelerating the convergence of the Gauss-Seidel iteration.} In that case, the deterioration of our algorithm is associated with the possible failure of the corresponding finite difference approximations, which are not provably convergent, and can break down in the singular case.